 The simple application of an overlay or tinted spectacles can save years of anxiety where children struggle to read.

 Precision tinted lenses may also help with migraine attacks and other neurological disorders.
 It is also proven that they may improve reading abilities in some individuals on the Autistic spectrum and patients who have acquired brain injuries.

-If you know someone who may benefit from an assessment call us today or book online.
+If you know someone who may benefit from an assessment call us today.